Filtering problem (stochastic processes)

 In the theory of stochastic processes, filtering describes the problem of determining the state of a system from an incomplete and potentially noisy set of observations.
+For example, in GPS navigation, filtering helps estimate a car’s true position (the state) from noisy satellite signals (the observations).
 While originally motivated by problems in engineering, filtering found applications in many fields from signal processing to finance.